Discover more at Mottisfont

 Find out when Mottisfont is open, how to get here, the things to see and do and more.

-Visit our shop and plant centre to browse a beautiful range of gifts and homeware, or pop into the second-hand bookshop and rediscover an old favourite - or find a new one!
+Visit our shop and plant centre to browse a beautiful range of gifts and homeware, or pop into the second-hand bookshops and rediscover an old favourite - or find a new one!
 Every penny you spend here goes back to caring for Mottisfont and the countryside of South West Hampshire.

 We are proud to support local businesses with a selection of products made within a 30-mile radius of the estate.
 Our range includes local toiletries, jewellery, honey, gin, cider and ale.